rcy1314/some-stars/README.md

 *   [walkthunder/action-wecom-webhook](https://github.com/walkthunder/action-wecom-webhook) - 🚀 GitHub Action that sends a WeCom Work notification.

-*   [danni-cool/wechatbot-webhook](https://github.com/danni-cool/wechatbot-webhook) - run a wechat bot as a http service, 部署一个支持消息收发的微信 Webhook 机器人🤖
+*   [danni-cool/wechatbot-webhook](https://github.com/danni-cool/wechatbot-webhook) - run a wechat bot as a http service

 *   [easydiffusion/easydiffusion](https://github.com/easydiffusion/easydiffusion) - Easiest 1-click way to create beautiful artwork on your PC using AI, with no tech knowledge.
 Provides a browser UI for generating images from text prompts and images.
 Just enter your text prompt, and see the generated image.